 How does an unparalleled art collection come into being?
-From the origins of pivotal artworks to the crucial decisions of discerning collectors, this comprehensive exhibition offers a rare opportunity to discover the compelling story behind what makes the National Collection of the National Gallery Singapore so unique.
+From the origins of pivotal artworks to the crucial decisions of discerning collectors, this comprehensive exhibition offers a rare opportunity to discover the compelling story behind what makes the National Collection of National Gallery Singapore so unique.
 To illustrate this history, over 120 works have been carefully selected from the Gallery’s significant collection of approximately 8,600 diverse artworks, which comprise the largest national collection of modern art from Singapore and Southeast Asia in the world.

-The exhibition aims to peel back the layers of the National Gallery’s collecting history, to (re)collect the untold story of its past and how it is engaging with the present and forging ahead into the future.
+The exhibition aims to peel back the layers of the Gallery’s collecting history, to (re)collect the untold story of its past and how it is engaging with the present and forging ahead into the future.
 Since the inception of the collection in the 1960s and up to the present, the Gallery’s artworks have reflected the currents of Singaporean and Southeast Asian art history, and the changing landscape of visual art institutions in Singapore over the years.
 By revealing the stories behind the creation of the collection, the exhibition bears witness to both the humble beginnings of the art scene in Singapore as well as its most seminal moments.

 Highlighted in the exhibition is the story behind the beginnings of the collection.
 It originated in 1960, when Singaporean cinema tycoon and well-known patron of the arts, Dato Loke Wan Tho, donated more than 110 works from his own collection to the state.
 A selection from this seminal seedling collection is featured, embodying the progressive outlook of this visionary collector.